Picture Gallery

 Photo

 The Larcombe Cup Departmental Rink Competition.
-Jack’s 1961 medal.
-His team (C. Abel, K. Beasley, Richard Roberts, and Jack), of the Gravure Machine Department, were runners-up in that year’s bowls competition.
+This is Jack Garratt's 1961 medal.
+His team (C. Abel, K. Beasley, Richard Roberts, and Jack), of the Gravure Machine Department, were runners-up in that year's bowls competition.
+(From the Sun archives)

 Photo

-Sun’s Darts Club, 1963.
-The runners-up in the Men’s Fours competition in April receive their prizes from Charles Brinsden.
-The players, all gravure machine minders, are (l-r): Mick McGrath, Tony Holden, Terry Gerrard, Ken Kelly, and Dave Carter.
+Sun's Darts Club, 1963.
+The runners-up in the Men's Fours competition in April receive their prizes from Sun director Charles Brinsden.
+The players, all Gravure machine minders, are (l-r): Mick McGrath, Tony Holden, Terry Gerrard, Ken Kelly, and Dave Carter.
 (Photo supplied by Elizabeth McGrath)

 Photo

 The new 13-unit Goss and its output, c.1963.
-Shown here is only a small part of the week’s output of the Sunday Times Colour Magazine.
+Shown here is a fraction of the week's output of the Sunday Times Colour Section.
 Photo by Graphic House.
-(From the archives)
+(From the Sun archives)

 Photo